 Dr. Francesca Di Cara, PhD

-Peroxisomes, Innate immunity, Immunometabolism, Lipid signaling, Stem cells proliferation, Intestinal epithelium integrity and Homeostasis, host-pathogens/commensals interaction
+Peroxisomes, Innate immunity, Immunometabolism, cancer metabolism, Lipid signaling, Stem cells proliferation, Intestinal epithelium integrity and Homeostasis, host pathogens/commensals interaction

 Cancer cells often alter metabolism to support their malignant phenotype.
 Despite the advances in research connecting metabolism and cancer, we still do not know how these metabolic changes happen in a cell, and how they trigger and support malignant phenotypes.
 Multiple lines of evidence show that the peroxisome, an organelle which breaks down fats and other chemicals in the cell, can tune a cell’s metabolism to support or stop from becoming cancerous.
 This finding is very important because it reveals a previously unexplored fundamental player in the cell machinery that regulates tumorigeneis.
 My laboratory uses Drosophila melanogaster, or fruit flies, to study peroxisomes and their role in intestinal cancer.
 The fruit fly Drosophila melanogaster is a good model system as their genes can be easily manipulated.
 Also, Drosophila have the same genes related to cancer formation (oncogenes) and inhibition (tumor suppressors), as found in humans.
 For these reasons the fly has been used to study the mechanisms that induce different cancer in humans, in particular colon cancer.

 I moved to Dalhousie to start-up my first research team as Principal investigator.

 Involvement with BHCRI to date:Dr. Di Cara is an Associate Member and Supervisor of CRTP trainees

 Contact:Room K8522, 8th Floor Immunol Research IWK Health Centre 5850/5980 University Avenue Halifax, NS B3K 6R8